haasyut/haasyut/README.md

 ## 👋 Hi, I'm Xue Xia (call me Stella or 夏雪)

+📢 **I'm currently actively seeking full-time Software Engineering roles (SDE / ML Infra) for 2025!**

 🎓 M.S. in Statistics @ University of Michigan (2023–2025)
 🎓 B.S. in Statistics @ University of Science and Technology of China (2019–2023)
 💻 I’m passionate about software development, infrastructure, and machine learning systems.
-📍 Based in Sunnyvale, CA — actively seeking full-time Software Engineering roles (SDE/ML) for 2025!
+📍 Based in Sunnyvale, CA, open to opportunities across the San Francisco Bay Area

 ---
 ### Featured Projects